newtonkwan/Insight_DE/README.md

 - Computing the similarity

 ## Business Value
-There are many use cases.
-For example, Textio is a Seattle company focused on augmented writing for job descriptions.
-New job postings are put up every day on Indeed, LinkedIn, Glassdoor, etc. How do you write a good job description so that you have a higher probability of getting good talent?
-I have created a pipeline that can take historic data and do real time streaming on these postings.
-The pipeline will allow data scientists and ML engineers to easily access the data and test their models on what job descriptions work well and ultimately provide insight into how a company would write a good job postings.
-Other use cases include ingesting text-based data like real-time Yelp reviews, traffic updates, and news articles for a wide range of purposes.
+Words move people.
+Take job descriptions.
+The hiring process is expensive and time consuming.
+Similar to abstracts, a job description is the first front between a company and a potential hire.
+Unless you're Google or Facebook, connecting to the right person and succinctly communicating your company's job opening, mission, and values is crucial for any company's success.
+As the world grows, so does the amount of data.
+Velma is your pipeline for collecting and processing that data in real-time and at scale.

+Velma is for academics, but choosing the right words is for everyone.

 ## MVP
-Join the two datasets together, extract the top 5,000 abstracts (< 0.01%) along with their citations, and compute the Levenshtein distances.
+Move the Open Research Corpus and arXiv to S3, join the two datasets, map the abstracts to their citations, years and field, store this information in Redis, compute the Jiccard Index for the top 10,000 abstracts by citation (< 0.0002%) from computer science from the last 5 years, display from that subset the top 10 abstracts with the highest Jiccard Index on Flask.

 ## Stretch Goals
-- Add more research papers
+- Add more research papers from other data sources [Ask Neil]
-- Categorize research papers by domain (Ex.
-CS, Biomedical, Neuroscience)
-- Categorize research papers by year (Ex.
-1987, 1999, 2018)
-- Validate and implement a more sophisticated similarity system [Jaccard index, Sorensen-Dice, Ratcliff-Obershelp similarity]
+- Validate and implement a weighted graph system that
-- Display top abstracts by domain
-- Compute similarity by domain
 - Scale the number of abstracts that can be compared efficiently

 ## Appendix
+#### Other sorting algorithms
 - Jaccard index: the size of the intersection divided by the size of the union of two label sets
 - Sorensen-Dice: Find the common tokens, and divide it by the total number of tokens present by combining both sets
 - Ratcliff-Obershelp similarity: Find the longest common substring from the two strings.
 Remove that part from both strings, and split at the same location.
 This breaks the strings into two parts, one left and another to the right of the found common substring.
 Now take the left part of both strings and call the function again to find the longest common substring.
 Do this too for the right part.
 This process is repeated recursively until the size of any broken part is less than a default value.
 Finally, a formulation similar to the above-mentioned dice is followed to compute the similarity score.
 The score is twice the number of characters found in common divided by the total number of characters in the two strings.

 ## Credits
 Tech Stack Picture: kellielu; Appendix info: "String similarity — the basic know your algorithms guide!" by Mohit Mayank, itnext.
 Feb.
 2, 2019.